 These are the best ways to make money in GTA 5 online:

-If you’re a new player, you’ll be bombarded with texts from a chap called Maude – but unlike the others, his texts are worth paying attention to.
+If you’re a new player, you’ll be bombarded with texts from a lady called Maude – but unlike the others, her texts are worth paying attention to.

 If you genuinely believe Lady Luck is on your side, you should head to the casino to spin the Lucky Wheel.
 This can be done every day, giving you a shot of winning cash, chips, cars, and more.